 On October 14, 1933, part of Dillinger’s gang, let by bandits Walter Dietrich and Harry Copeland, robbed the Auburn Police Department, stealing bullet-proof vests, ammunition, and amongst other weapons, a Thompson submachine gun.

-Displayed alongside the submachine gun are period artifacts including a drum barrel, police hat, and a Detroit Free Press newspaper chronicling the theft.
+Displayed alongside the submachine gun and 1933 Ford V-8 are period artifacts including a drum barrel, police hat, and a Detroit Free Press newspaper chronicling the theft.
 The display touches upon the biography of Dillinger, the getaway cars Dillinger used, and the storied history of the submachine gun.
 Visitors can get their mug shot taken in front of a height chart backdrop while holding a mug shot placard.

 Step back in time and enjoy the display of Auburns, Cords and Duesenbergs of the classic era (1925 – 1937) in their magnificent Art Deco Company Showroom!
 Walk across the terrazzo floor, lit by Art Deco chandeliers and sconces that highlight the elegance, beauty, and depth of this impressive space, just as it did in 1930.
 Browse among these classic cars, rich in history, technological innovation, luxury and beauty, a combination that defined the Auburn Automobile Company.

 During the Auburn Automobile Company’s heyday, this Showroom was filled with the latest Auburns, Cords, and Duesenbergs along with several other products sold by the Cord Corporation, Auburn Automobile Company’s parent organization.